jizhang-nz/GeP/README.md

 GeP uses conserved gene neighborhoods (CGN) to resolve gene paralogy.
 This approach allows the differentiation of orthologs from recently duplicated paralogs, which are often indistinguishable by pairwise sequence alignment.

+For distantly related isolates, such as isolates of different ST, you should consider to use   * [Fast-GeP](https://github.com/jizhang-nz/fast-GeP), as the running time would dramatically increase due to frequent calling of the more computationally intensive program BLASTX.

 ## Prerequisites
 Before start, you need to make sure the following three programs were full functional in your system:
    * [BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)